stelligent/stelligent-u/00-dev-environment/README.md

 - DO use the [AWS documentation and user guides](https://aws.amazon.com/documentation/).

+- DO use --debug and --event switches on aws cli commands to view the behind-the-curtain actions.

 ## Lesson 0.1: Setting up your development environment

 ### Principle 0.1